 Based on previous 3GPP experience with speech/audio codec standardizations incl.
 EVS, splitting the total funds for selection and characterization with a 2/1 ratio is a good guideline.
 This leads to the working assumption of 800 k€ available for the selection phase and 400 k€ available for characterization.
 Potentially unused funds from the selection phase shall be added to the characterization phase funds.
 Unused funds after closure of the IVAS codec work item shall be refunded to the IVAS codec proponents unless they decide otherwise.

+Working assumptions as of SA4#124 meeting on IVAS fixed-point code and characterization

+The conversion of IVAS floating-point to fixed-point code and the characterization testing are main tasks of the IVAS codec characterization phase.

+The conversion of IVAS floating-point to fixed-point code should be done by a third party specialized in this kind of work.

+According to the current selection phase planning, IVAS selection will leave about 150 kEuro of the 800 kEuro selection phase budget unused.
+This amount and any unused funds from IVAS characterization testing should be taken to cover at least parts of the cost for the floating-point to fixed-point code conversion.

+If the cost for IVAS floating-point code to fixed-point code exceeds the unused funds for IVAS codec testing, it is an obligation of the IVAS public collaborations parties to find ways to top up the funds to the necessary level.

 Revision history